peterhinch/micropython-nano-gui/DRIVERS.md

   seconds to enable viewing.
 This enables generic nanogui demos to be run on an EPD.
   * `verbose=False` Set `True` to enable print statements.

+### 5.3.5 Partial Updates

+While these work well, the way they are achieved (based on Waveshare's C driver) is radical.
+Each partial update briefly (2ms) asserts the hardware reset.
+No other means of achieving a usable partial update was found.
+According to the schematic the `rst` signal interrupts the power supply to the display.

+For this reason use with micro-gui is not recommended; micro-gui performs continuous background refreshes.

 # 6. EPD Asynchronous support